indishere/Purelymail_Public_MCP/README.md

 # Purelymail Public MCP

-This is a unofficial MCP server for purelymail.com as purelymail didn't had one.
+This is a unofficial MCP server for purelymail.com as it didn't had one and we want it.

 Feel free to collaborate and contribute.